rb1618/rb1618.github.com/README.md

 ### My friend Michael Lan and I did some time-series analysis on the stock market to make a week's worth of predictions and it was pretty neat!
 [Check it out](https://github.com/EruditeStranger/Stock-Market-Analysis)

 # Stuff I've been doing outside of tech and the sciences
-### I was the editor-in-chief at [manipalthetalk.org](manipalthetalk.org) a lifetime ago, where I led a team of 150.
+### I was the editor-in-chief at [manipalthetalk.org](manipalthetalk.org) a lifetime ago, a student led media body where I led a team of around 50 people.
 I was also a writer and senior editor before that, [here's](https://www.manipalthetalk.org/?s=rahul+basu) some of my writing

 ![MTTN 2015](https://github.com/rb1618/rb1618.github.com/blob/main/GH_Website/MTTN.jpg)